i0Ek3/niter.top/content/post.md

 Here's thing.

+## 2023-05-21

+Everything goes fast these days.
+I've been through so much.
+I met someone, happy or painful.
+I worked, and the work fucked me up.
+I was stuck in there and I couldn't run out, stuck in my work and my feelings.
+It's so real I can feel, I write something down for myself to touch my inner world so closely, I call it memory.

 ## 2022-08-20

 Although I know that many things are only fleeting, I am still very grateful and happy to hear such an answer from Zhang Chu.
 Then I'm here is worth it.